chris-bc/esp32-gravity/README.md

       * Format timestamps for display
     * set/get SSID_LEN_MIN SSID_LEN_MAX channel hopping MAC channel
       * Options to get/set MAC hopping between frames
+      * Options to get/set EXPIRY - When set (value in minutes) Gravity will not use packets of the specified age or older.
     * view: view [ SSID | STA ] - List available targets for the included tools.
 Each element is prefixed by an identifier for use with the *select* command, with selected items also indicated.
 "MAC" is a composite set of identifiers consisting of selected stations in addition to MACs for selected SSIDs.
+      * VIEW AP selectedSTA - View all APs that are associated with the selected STAs
+      * VIEW STA selectedAP - View all STAs that are associated with the selected APs
     * select: select ( SSID | STA ) <specifier>+ - Select/deselect targets for the included tools.
     * beacon: beacon [ RICKROLL | RANDOM [ COUNT ] | INFINITE | USER | OFF ]  - target SSIDs must be specified for USER option.
 No params returns current status of beacon attack.
       * Beacon spam - Rickroll